metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `metrics` (Attributes) 'Metrics' define the processor configuration regarding metrics (see [below for nested schema](#nestedatt--spec--processor--metrics))
 - `multi_cluster_deployment` (Boolean) Set 'multiClusterDeployment' to 'true' to enable multi clusters feature.
 This adds 'clusterName' label to flows data
 - `resources` (Attributes) 'resources' are the compute resources required by this container.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--processor--resources))
-- `subnet_labels` (Attributes) 'SubnetLabels' allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift.When a subnet matches the source or destination IP of a flow, a corresponding field is added: 'SrcSubnetLabel' or 'DstSubnetLabel'. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels))
+- `subnet_labels` (Attributes) 'subnetLabels' allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift, which is used to identify cluster external traffic.When a subnet matches the source or destination IP of a flow, a corresponding field is added: 'SrcSubnetLabel' or 'DstSubnetLabel'. (see [below for nested schema](#nestedatt--spec--processor--subnet_labels))

 <a id="nestedatt--spec--processor--advanced"></a>
 ### Nested Schema for `spec.processor.advanced`